Kaoruha/pytest_nerv/README.md

   ```
 - Toggle log window: press `Ctrl+O`.
 - Paginate the grid when there are many tests: `n` or `]` for next page, `p` or `[` for previous page.
+  - The view auto-advances to the next page when all tests on the current page finish.

 ## Features
 - Color-coded status blocks (pending, running, passed, skipped, failed) with per-test indices.